fbpx

 Research

-Hello, I’m Nicola Carr-White, a recent Masters by Research student (Education), a registered primary school teacher and the Director of Mastery Learning Group.
-During my many years of teaching, it was obvious that students needed much more practice time than could be achieved within the lesson context.
-To complicate the issue, the students were, of course, at different places in their learning journey and what they needed to practice varied!
+Hello, I’m Nicola Carr-White, a Masters by Research graduate (Education), a registered primary school teacher and the founder of Mastery Learning Group.
+If you're a teacher, it will be obvious to you that students need much more practise time than can be achieved within the lesson context.
+Add to that, the complicating factor of individual abilities and achievement!

 With kind regards,